lexik/LexikJWTAuthenticationBundle/Resources/doc/index.md

 Prerequisites
 -------------

-This bundle requires Symfony 2.8+ (and the OpenSSL library if you intend to use the default provided encoder).
+This bundle requires Symfony 3.4+ and the openssl extension.

 **Protip:** Though the bundle doesn't enforce you to do so, it is highly recommended to use HTTPS.